paul-mcn/gazebo-terrain-generator/README.md

 # gazebo-terrain-generator
-A terrain generator to create worlds use in gazebo
+A terrain generator to create worlds to use in gazebo

 # Get started
 Assuming you're using linux